 For further information visit our Freedor page or ring 0800 612 6537 and we will be happy to help.
 The installation of the Freedor is included in our pricing.

-This is why Free-Swing fire door closers are required.
+This is where Free-Swing Fire Door Closers would be more suitable.
 They allow the user to open and close the fire door like any other door – without any resistance.
 The door can also be left open in any desired position.
 If the fire alarm goes off the fire door will, of course, close and the occupants of the building are protected against the spread of fire and smoke.

-Some of Safelincs’ free-swing door closers require wiring into the fire alarm panel to ensure the door shutting is closing the door when a fire is detected.
-Our Freedor free-swing door closer, on the other hand, does not require any wiring at all.
-Similar to the well known Dorgard manufactured by the same UK company, the Freedor ‘listens’ for the sound of an alarm system and will close the fire door, as soon as the acoustic signal is received.
+Some of Safelincs’ Free-Swing Door Closers require wiring into the fire alarm panel to send a signal to the closer to ensure the door is closed when a fire is detected.
+Our Freedor Free-Swing Door Closer on the other hand, does not require any wiring at all.
+Similar to the well known Dorgard, manufactured by the same UK company, the Freedor ‘listens’ for the sound of an alarm system and will close the fire door as soon as the acoustic signal is received.
 The Freedor unit is battery powered and is also suitable for retro-fitting on existing fire doors.

-Harry Dewick-Eisele, Managing Director, Safelincs explains, “The Freedor overcomes the need to install a door closer as well as a retainer.
+Harry Dewick-Eisele, Managing Director at Safelincs, explains “The Freedor overcomes the need to install a door closer as well as a retainer.
 It is fitted in the same position as a traditional fire door closer and deals with the entire issue of the safe opening and closing of fire doors.
 It is a huge improvement for care homes but also children centres and other public spaces where traditional door closers can lead to difficulties for users.”

-If you require any further information call 0800 612 6537 where there are experts on hand to offer advice.
+If you require any further information call 0800 612 6537 where our Customer Service Team are available to answer any questions you may have.

 Fire doors save lives and property.
 Fire Door Safety Week is all about raising awareness of this critical element of fire safety in every commercial, public and multiple occupancy building.
 The British Woodworking Federation, with a number of industry partners has created Fire Door Safety Week to: